Texas Court Records

 How to Serve Family Court Papers in Texas

-Personal Service is the most reliable method and the respondent does not have to sign for receiving court papers.
+Personal service is a convenient option; the respondent does not have to sign to receive court papers.
 Using this service, the approved server hand-delivers initial court papers to the respondent and then completes a Return of Service form detailing the time and location of service.
 This form must be filed with the court.

-Substituted Service involves leaving the copies of initial court papers with anyone over the age of 16 at a location where the respondent is certain to get them.
+Substituted Service involves leaving copies of initial court papers with anyone over 16 at a location where the respondent is certain to get them.
 This option is only available when approved by a court order.
 Petitioners must apply to the court to use this option by filing a Motion for Substituted Service.
-They must show the presiding judge that an approved serve has tried to serve the respondent in person or by mail without success and that the respondent can be found at the location where the service was attempted.
+They must show the presiding judge that an approved serve has tried to serve the respondent in person or by mail without success and that the respondent can be found where the service was attempted.

 Service by Posting and Publication are only approved if the server cannot find the respondent after looking really hard for them.
-Texas Family Courts approve Service by Posting only for cases that do not involve children and Service by Publication for cases involving children.
+Texas Family Courts approve Service by Posting only for cases not involving children and Service by Publication for cases involving children.

 Who Can Serve Family Court Papers in Texas?